trepidacious/tree-react/README.md

 To regenerate the `muiapi.json` data describing the components, check out the material-ui project, in a directory named 'material-ui', alongside the tree-react project.
 The sources here will be used by the API extraction.
 In the material-ui-docgen folder, run `yarn start`.
 This uses a .js script to run react-docgen on the material-ui core sources, using the same logic as the material-ui API generation to find the correct files, and tweak the output to handle custom propTypes used by material-ui.
 Relevant code is in the `docs` folder of the material-ui project, in particular `docs/scripts/buildApi.js` and `docs/src/modules/utils/generateMarkdown.js`.
 Running this successfully will produce a new `muiapi.json` file in the scalajs-react-material-ui jvm resources directory.

-Note that at present Material-UI has an odd thing where MuiThemeProvider has been renamed to MuiThemeProviderOld, this has been undone manually in the muiapi.json, will see if there's another way of doing this in future.
+Note that at present Material-UI has an odd thing where MuiThemeProvider has been renamed to MuiThemeProviderOld, this is handled as a special case by code generation.

 ### Notes